 Data Products of the Center for the Study of Aging

-- RAND Enhanced Fat Files which contain most of the original HRS variables with household data merged to the respondent level.
+- RAND HRS Fat Files which contain most of the original HRS variables with household data merged to the Respondent level.
 There is one file for each survey year.
-Currently, there are files for 1992, 1993, 1994, 1995, 1996, 1998, 2000, 2002, 2004, 2006, 2008, and 2010.
+Currently, there are files for 1992, 1993, 1994, 1995, 1996, 1998, 2000, 2002, 2004, 2006, 2008, 2010, 2012, and 2014.

-- RAND CAMS Data File (v.B) is a user-friendly version of Part B of the CAMS survey
+- RAND HRS CAMS Data File is a user-friendly version of the spending section (Part B) of the CAMS survey.